galaxyproject/SARS-CoV-2/proteomics/Variant analysis/SARS-CoV2-Variant-Analysis.md

 ## Description

 The COVID-19 pandemic continues with the emergence of new strains.As virulence seems to be increasing with each variant, there is a dire need to advance the MS-based diagnostics to identify optimal strain-specific biomarker peptides from non-invasively collected clinical samples.The Galaxy-P Team has developed workflows to detect and validate the SARS-CoV-2 peptides useful for developing targeted MS-based biomarker assays.
 ![Publicly available clinical MS/MS clinical datasets from ProteomeXchange used for the variant detection study.](./../img/FIgure1.png)

-## Workflow
+## Workflows

 Our workflows are divided into two parts
 A) Discovery workflow: Where MS/MS data from publicly available & nasopharyngeal patient samples were searched against protein FASTA files from SARS-CoV-2 Wildtype (WT) & variant strains along with Human UniProt & contaminants